Saurabh24500/Password_Strength/README.md

-# Password_Strength

 🔐 Password Strength Checker

-Let's Check
-It is cyber security related website project.
-A simple and efficient tool to analyze the strength of a password based on multiple security criteria such as length, character diversity, and complexity.
+🚀 A simple yet powerful cybersecurity tool to evaluate password strength based on modern security standards.

+---

+🌐 Live Preview

+👉 (Add your deployed link here if available)

+---

+📌 Overview

+This project analyzes passwords and classifies them as Weak, Medium, or Strong using multiple criteria like length, complexity, and character diversity.

+💡 Designed to promote better password practices and improve user security awareness.

+---

-📌 Features
+✨ Features

-✅ Checks password strength (Weak / Medium / Strong)
-🔢 Validates presence of:
+- 🔍 Real-time password strength checking
+- 🔢 Detects:
-Uppercase letters
+  - Uppercase letters (A–Z)
-Lowercase letters
+  - Lowercase letters (a–z)
-Numbers
+  - Numbers (0–9)
-Special characters
+  - Special characters (!@#$...)
-📏 Considers password length
+- 📏 Length-based validation
-⚡ Fast and lightweight implementation
+- ⚡ Fast and lightweight
-💻 Easy to integrate into any project
+- 💻 Easy integration into any web project

+---

 🧠 How It Works

-The password strength is evaluated based on common security rules such as:
+The strength is calculated using:

-Minimum length requirement
-Use of mixed character types (letters, numbers, symbols) Avoidance of simple or predictable patterns

-Strong passwords typically include a mix of characters and sufficient length, which makes them harder to crack through brute-force or guessing attacks .
+- ✔️ Password length
+- ✔️ Character variety
+- ✔️ Complexity rules

+Strength Logic:

+if (length < 6) return "Weak";
+if (hasUpper && hasLower && hasNumber && hasSymbol && length >= 10)
+    return "Strong";
+return "Medium";

+---

+📊 Example Output

+Password| Strength
+12345| ❌ Weak
+Pass123| ⚠️ Medium
+P@ssw0rd!2024| ✅ Strong

+---

+🛠️ Tech Stack

+- 🌐 HTML
+- 🎨 CSS
+- ⚡ JavaScript (or Python if backend-based)

+---

 🚀 Getting Started

-1. Clone the repository
+1️⃣ Clone the Repository

 git clone https://github.com/Saurabh24500/Password_Strength.git
 cd Password_Strength

-2. Run the project
+2️⃣ Run the Project

-(Modify depending on your project language — example below)
+- Open index.html in browser
+  OR

 python main.py

-or open the HTML file in your browser if it's a web-based project.
+---

 📂 Project Structure

 Password_Strength/
-│── main.py / index.html
+│── index.html
 │── style.css
 │── script.js
+│── main.py (optional)
 │── README.md

-📊 Example
-Password	Strength
-12345	Weak
-Pass123	Medium
-P@ssw0rd!2024	Strong
+---

 🔒 Best Practices for Strong Passwords

-Use at least 12–15 characters
+- Use 12+ characters
-Combine uppercase, lowercase, numbers, and symbols Avoid common words or patterns
+- Mix uppercase, lowercase, numbers, symbols
-Do not reuse passwords across sites
+- Avoid common words (e.g., "password123")
+- Use unique passwords for each site

+---

+🚀 Future Improvements

+- 🔐 Password breach check (Have I Been Pwned API)
+- 👁️ Toggle password visibility
+- 📊 Strength meter bar (UI enhancement)
+- 🤖 AI-based password suggestions

+---

 🤝 Contributing

 Contributions are welcome!

-Fork the repo
+1. Fork the repo
-Create your feature branch
+2. Create a branch
-Commit your changes
+3. Commit changes
-Push and create a Pull Request
+4. Open a Pull Request

+---

 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License

-This is verified and thanks to MIT.
+---

+⭐ Support

+If you like this project, give it a star ⭐ on GitHub!